knaw-huc/textrepo/docs/overview.rst

 Overview
 ========

-The |tr| was born out of the desire to archive and unlock text corpora of its various files and formats in a durable and consistent way.
+The |tr| was born out of the desire to archive and unlock text corpora and their various files and formats in a durable and consistent way.

 Domain model
 ************